budizhao/SHPSG/README.md

 ## Acknowledgments

-We were inspired by several libraries in our methodology development and code development.
-We would like to especially thank their authors for the great work and publishing the code.
+We were inspired by several libraries during methodology and code development.
+We would like to thank their authors for the great work and publishing the code.

 - [SPHARM-MAT](http://www.iu.edu/~spharm/SPHARM-docs/C01_Introduction.html)
 - [icosphere](https://www.mathworks.com/matlabcentral/fileexchange/50105-icosphere)